Évora is a beautiful region just 1,5 hours outside Lisbon, which makes it perfect for a day trip from Lisbon.

 Fábrica dos Gelados

-Famous for its artisanal ice creams, Fábrica dos Gelados uses fresh, natural ingredients to create a variety of flavors like tangerine and melon.
+Famous for its artisanal ice cream, Fábrica dos Gelados uses fresh, natural ingredients to create a variety of flavors, such as tangerine and melon.

 It’s a must-visit for a sweet treat after a day of exploring Évora.